laberning/openrowingmonitor/docs/rower_settings.md

   sudo nano /opt/openrowingmonitor/config/config.js
   ```

-Here, you can change the setting for **createRawDataFiles** by setting:
+Here, you can change the setting for **createRawDataFiles** by setting/adding the following BEFORE the rowerSettings element (so outside the rowerSettings scope):

  ```js
  createRawDataFiles: true,